-- Candidates for countywide office can qualify for the ballot by petition instead of paying a qualifying fee. - Candidates must submit petitions for verification and pay the required verification fees to the SOE office.
-The verification fee must come from the campaign account. - Candidates must submit candidate petitions to the SOE Office for verification prior to noon of the 28th day preceding the first day of the qualifying period for the office sought.

-Candidates are required to accumulate a set number of verified petitions before the beginning of the qualifying period to qualify by petition.
+- > Candidates must submit petitions for verification and pay the required verification fees to the Supervisor of Elections office.
+The verification fee must come from the campaign account. - Candidates must submit candidate petitions to the Supervisor of Elections office for verification prior to noon of the 28th day preceding the first day of the qualifying period for the office sought.
+Candidates are required to pay a fee of \$0.10 per petition signature verification fee. - Candidates are required to accumulate a set number of verified petitions before the beginning of the qualifying period to qualify by petition.
 The number of verified petitions required is 1 percent of the total number of registered voters of that geographical area immediately preceding the last general election.
-99.095 F.S.
+99.095(2)(b), F.S.